The Malice of Inanimate Objects: Publication

 "The Malice of Inanimate Objects" was first published in issue one of The Masquerade, an Eton College ephemeral magazine, in June 1933.
+The story subsequently fell into obscurity until being rediscovered by Michael Cox while researching for his 1983 book M.R.
+James: An Informal Portrait.
 In 1984, it was reprinted in issue six of the magazine Ghosts & Scholars with the permission of James' descendant N. J. R. James.
 It has since been anthologised several times.
 The story revisits a concept introduced by James in his November 1929 essay "Stories I Have Tried to Write".